michaliskambi/pascal-language-server-genericptr/README.md

 ### Ini file

-Note: The initializationOptions described above are in general a better way to provide options for LSP.
+The LSP initializationOptions described above are in general a better way to provide options for LSP.
 However... the `castle-pasls.ini` is

 1. central configuration for both LSP server forks (this one, and based on Philip Zander, https://github.com/castle-engine/pascal-language-server ),